grafana/tempo/docs/sources/tempo/setup/_index.md

 Explore Tempo's features by learning about [available features and configurations]({{< relref "../configuration" >}}).

-If you would to see a simplied, annotated example configuration for Tempo, the [Introduction To MLT](https://github.com/grafana/intro-to-mlt) example repository contains a [configuration](https://github.com/grafana/intro-to-mlt/blob/main/tempo/tempo.yaml) for a monolithic instance.
+If you would like to see a simplified, annotated example configuration for Tempo, the [Introduction To MLT](https://github.com/grafana/intro-to-mlt) example repository contains a [configuration](https://github.com/grafana/intro-to-mlt/blob/main/tempo/tempo.yaml) for a monolithic instance.